dragon0113/Project/README.md

 output: pdf_document
 ---

+This report correspond to the project for the class Stat597A Bioinformatics for High Throuhput Experiments during the Spring semester in 2014.
+The project is a collaboration between Hannier Pulido & Yong Jung

 # **Objective**
 The aim of this project is to identify a gene signature for the four different types of medulloblastoma described by (Robinson et al., 2012).
 The analysis reveals a list of genes whose expression is correlated with the medulloblastoma subgroups